ShubhamCpp/RaspiCam-gstreamer/README.md

 And Enjoy!!!!!!!

 # Alternatives
 This is one the best of solutions for Web Streaming Applications and gets the job done.
-You may also want to try UV4L for your applications.
+You may also want to try UV4L for your applications.It's your choice, I personally found Gstreamer faster, however, it requires scripts running on both Server and Client Ends.
+I like the universaltiy of UV4L.

 For more details go to my GitHub Account Page : [ShubhamCpp](https://github.com/ShubhamCpp) Here I have explored various other technologies, these include :-